chaseruskin/verb/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Verb is a functional verification library for digital hardware.
+Verb is a verification library for digital hardware.

-Verb builds on top of [cocotb](https://www.cocotb.org) and its support for _foreign language interfaces_ (FLI) as well as _software programming languages_ to provide extended functionality to simulating digital hardware.
+Verb builds on top of [cocotb](https://www.cocotb.org) to provide additional infrastructure for functionally verifying digital hardware designs.

 <!-- Verb focuses on functional verification techniques for hardware simulation.
 Read [Verifying Hardware with Verb](https://chaseruskin.github.io/verb/) (outdated) to learn more about Verb and how to use it in your next hardware project. -->